Factor investing hasn't worked for over 20 years. Why do we still use it?

 Our portfolios

-We introduced the style box above, and below, we compare the equity component of Pyrford Financial Planning's portfolios compared to the FTSE Global All Cap, which, along with the MSCI ACWI, is widely considered the global equity benchmark.
+We introduced the style box above, and below, we compare the equity component of Pyrford Financial Planning's portfolios to the FTSE Global All Cap, which, along with the MSCI ACWI, is widely considered the global equity benchmark.

 It's fair to say that short-term performance chasers are probably not a good fit for our investing approach.